vygr/ChrysaLisp/docs/ENVIRONMENT.md

 you know that a symbol has only one object instance no matter how or where that symbol was read in.
-It makes for very fast hash map key searches and find operations if all you need to do is check the address of the objects match rather than the compare the character sequences.
+It makes for very fast hash map key searches and find operations if all you need to do is check the address of the objects match rather than compare the character sequences.

 ### Standard symbols